Chennaiyin defeat lacklustre Kerala Blasters amidst refereeing chaos | Goal.com

 Chennaiyin continued to threaten after the break and Blasters struggled to produce an immediate response.
 Neither team was able to hold onto the ball for long periods.

 A Raphael Messi through-ball found substitute Moustapha Gning in a dangerous position inside the box but the midfielder was crowded out by the home defence and was unable to get a shot away.
-Sahal Abdul Samad's introduction midway through the second half failed to turn things around in the visitors' favour as Chennaiyin looked more likely to score the game's next goal until the final whistle.
+Sahal Abdul Samad's introduction midway through the second half failed to turn things around in the visitors' favour as Chennaiyin looked more likely to score the game's next goal.
+Eli Sabia picked up two yellow cards and was sent off at the fag end for an unnecessary foul but the home team cruised to the full-time whistle.